Sofia Richie Beats Southern California Heat Wave At The Beach In Pink Thong Bikini

 Richie capped off the look by wearing a number of gold necklaces and hoop earrings, along with a pair of dark sunglasses, as the pictures showed.

-The model and reality television star’s Instagram followers got another closer glimpse at the bikini, which she showed off in a picture that was posted to her Instagram stories.
+The model and reality television star’s Instagram followers got another glimpse at the bikini, which she showed off in a picture that was posted to her Instagram stories.
 In the images, she stood in front of the camera to show off her look, and gave a shout out to her friend’s swimsuit and clothing company, Frankies.

 The outfit likely helped Richie beat the unusually high summertime temperatures in Southern California, where a heat wave moved in late last week.
 As the Los Angeles Times reported, many residents flocked to local beaches in an effort to beat the heat, with Richie among those turning to the ocean to keep cool.